 - If all the above conditions are FALSE then the result should be FAIL.

-Ok, we have totally 5 conditions to test.
-The moment logical tests are more than on we need to use nested IF’s to test multiple criteria’s.
+Ok, we have a totally of 5 conditions to test.
+The moment logical tests are more than on we need to use nested IF’s to test multiple criteria.

-Step 2: Now if the above logical test is TRUE then we need the result as “Dist”.
-So enter the result in double quotes.
+- Now if the above logical test is TRUE then we need the result as “Dist”.
+So enter the result in double-quotes.

-Step 5: If this test is true the result should be “First”.
-So enter the result in double quotes.
+- If this test is true the result should be “First”.
+So enter the result in double-quotes.

-This is how we can test multiple conditions by nesting many IF condition inside the one IF condition.
+This is how we can test multiple conditions by nesting many IF conditions inside the one IF condition.

 Now take look at the real-time corporate example of calculating sales commission.
 Consider the below data for the example.

-In order to arrive the commission %, we need to test the below conditions.
+In order to arrive at the commission %, we need to test the below conditions.